typefully/minimal-twitter/README.md

 ## Customize

 Customizations, preferences, options!
-Access them by clicking the extension's icon as a popup or in full screen in [Options (Chrome)](https://developer.chrome.com/docs/extensions/mv3/options/) or [Preferences (Firefox)](https://support.mozilla.org/en-US/kb/firefox-options-preferences-and-settings).
+Access them by clicking the extension's icon as a popup or in full screen in Options (Chrome & Edge) or Preferences (Firefox).

 — _You can_ —